 |Recreational Therapy and Physical Disabilities|

 Students must successfully pass all Health Related Professions courses and Cognate Core courses with a minimum grade of C. Students not demonstrating the ability to meet this academic requirement will not be permitted to progress to the upper-division Recreational Therapy Core and related electives in the curriculum.

 Students should consult with their advisor for information on the distinctions between Anatomy and Physiology selection sequence and its implication for the degree and career goals.
 Satisfactory completion of KINS 1221 and KINS 1222 sequence or KINS 1223 and KINS 1224 sequence will meet the two-course GenEd Science and Technology requirement.
 The courses are similar, but not interchangeable, and must be taken in the correct sequence.
-Students choosing the KINS 1221 and KINS 1222 sequence may need to take an additional 2-credit elective to the meet credit hours degree graduation requirement.
+Students choosing the KINS 1221 and KINS 1222 sequence may need to take an additional 2-credit elective to meet the minimum 121 credit hour degree requirement.
 Please see a departmental advisor for clarification.